alex1701c/krunner-firefox/README.md

 #### Config Dialog Proxychains
 If proxychains4 is installed you can add extra launch options.
 This way Firefox is started over a proxy but no system wide proxy has to be configured.
-The force new instance button adds the "--new-instance" flag to the launch arguments of Firefox.
+The force new instance button adds the `--new-instance` flag to the launch arguments of Firefox.
 This way you can be sure that Firefox is started over a proxy, but you can only have one instance of Firefox with the selected profile running.

 ![Config Dialog Proxychains](https://raw.githubusercontent.com/alex1701c/Screenshots/master/FirefoxProfileRunner/config_proxychains_extra.png)

 This configuration would look like this in Krunner:

 ![Proxychains Config Example](https://raw.githubusercontent.com/alex1701c/Screenshots/master/FirefoxProfileRunner/runner_profiles_search_proxychains.png)

 The existing launch options can also be modified to use proxychains.

 ![Config Dialog Proxychains Change Existing](https://raw.githubusercontent.com/alex1701c/Screenshots/master/FirefoxProfileRunner/config_proxychains_existing.png)